akankshasingh04012002/Session5AssignmentDay1/README.md

     Here is the csv file  which contains the following data:
     StudentID,English,Physics,Chemistry,Maths

 1,80,70,90,85

 2,75,80,70,90

 3,85,90,80,75

 4,70,85,90,80

 5,60,75,70,90

-Also the output screen :
+Also the output screen :which prints class average and the students average grade accordingly their obtained marks per subject.

 ![Screenshot from 2023-04-12 13-43-01](https://user-images.githubusercontent.com/125342404/231395250-017fb772-e777-47ec-946b-01061599ddd7.png)